 Can I miss one part or component of the Institute?

 No, you cannot.
 All participants are expected to participate in all scheduled lectures, events, site visits, trips, and activities.
+Because of the intensive schedule, the program cannot be combined with other professional or academic commitments.

 Will applicants with disabilities be considered?